Finding Ways To Promote Greater Safety For Seniors In The Bathroom

 “Make sure the surfaces are skidproof,” insists Griswold Home Care on their list of bathroom safety tips for the elderly, “There are a number of skidproof surfaces available for both the bathtub/shower stall and the bathroom floor.
 Individual decals do not cover the majority of the tub floor so consider using a mat for the entire surface and rugs with rubber backing.”

-While individuals who use wheelchairs may not have slipping and falling at the tops of their lists of worries, the bathroom remains a dangerous place for them.
+While individuals who use wheelchairs may not have slipping and falling at the top of their lists of worries, the bathroom remains a dangerous place for them.
 Naturally, they still need to use the facilities, but most often it is with the help of a caregiver.
 This is where transfer benches come into play.
 They help to make the transition from the wheelchair to the bathtub a lot easier.

 However, some believe it’s safer to not have to climb over the edge of a bathtub at all.
 As a result, they install walk-in bathtubs which have doors that open and close.
-The problem, however, is they often take long to both fill and drain and can have their users sitting in cold environments for lengthy periods of time.
+The problem, however, is they often take a long to both fills and drain and can have their users sitting in cold environments for lengthy periods of time.

 Forward Day’s Shower Bay portable shower takes the bathroom out of the bathing equation.
 It can be snapped together in any room of the home where there is a faucet nearby.
 Wheelchair users can roll their shower wheelchairs in and out of Shower Bay independently.
 They are able to close the doors behind them for private and thorough showers with running water.
-No fear of slipping and falling need be involved!
+No fear of slipping and falling need to be involved!

 If you have any questions about our Shower Bay portable showers, please don’t hesitate to contact us to ask them.
 Give us a call at 1-877- 223-8999 or email us at firstname.lastname@example.org.